madec-project/ezvis/README.md

 ```

 In a map, you can also parameter a set of colors, but you can use
-[ColorBrewer](http://colorbrewer2.org/) to use only a color scale name:
+[ColorBrewer](http://colorbrewer2.org/) to choose only a color scale name
+(default value: "YlOrRd", but you can try "RdYlBu", or "BuGn"):

 ```json
 {